Updated: May 10, 2022

-These severe forms of cardiovascular disease affects the arteries leading to and within the brain.
+These severe forms of cardiovascular disease affect the arteries leading to and within the brain.
 The effects of a stroke can range from minor rehabilitation to death, with many stroke survivors experiencing debilitating lifelong consequences.

 A stroke occurs when the blood flow to the brain is cut off, leaving the brain cells deprived of oxygen.
 When this happens, the brain cells begin to die.